 - Play a chord and identify the root notes in that chord.

 There are a lot more exercises, which is why I’m offering a book (to be released in April) to organize it all so you can focus on learning the fretboard quickly!
 It contains 159 exercises to keep your practice sessions fresh.
 It incorporates music theory, rhythms, and much more so you’re learning multiple concepts at once.
 I still use these exercises to stay fresh.
 They work for beginners to pros.
 Consider preordering my book, The Secrets of Learning the Fretboard.
-It is expected to be released in April 2016 (or sooner)!
+It is expected to be released in May/June 2016!

 I hope you enjoyed this lesson on Learning the fretboard.
 It takes a lot of practice, but staying motivated seems to be the #1 problem.
 There are a lot of fun ways to practice the guitar.
 Keeping your practice fresh with varied exercises is the best way.
 Once you accomplish it, you’ll break out of ruts and have a lot more fun with the guitar!